tldr-pages/tldr/pages/common/lsof.md

 # lsof

 > Lists open files and the corresponding processes.
-> Note: In most cases, you need root privilege (or use sudo) because you want to list files opened by others.
+> Note: Root privileges (or sudo) is required to list files opened by others.

 - Find the processes that have a given file open: